Scaled Quail

 Nesting

 Scaled Quail usually nest by late April.
-Their nests consist of a pit that they scratch in the ground approximately 9 inches (23 cm) in diameter and 3 inches (7.62cm) deep, which they line with mixed grass and leaf litter.
+They build their nests in a pit they scratch in the ground approximately 9 inches (23 cm) in diameter and 3 inches (7.62cm) deep, which they line with mixed grass and leaf litter.
 A typical clutch consists of around 11 eggs.

-Sometimes the male will incubate the first clutch while the female builds a second nest and lays an additional clutch which is generally smaller than the first one.
+Sometimes, the male incubates the first clutch while the female builds a second nest and lays an additional clutch, which is generally smaller than the first one.

 Also see: